Work-In-Progress-For-Health/dhcw360/README.md

-# GIG Cymru IGDC Drwy
+# GIG Cymru IGDC Dryw

-GIG Cymru IGDC Drwy / NHS Wales DHCW Wren:
+GIG Cymru IGDC Dryw / NHS Wales DHCW Wren:

 - This is a web app for custom staff surveys using agile discovery for Digital Health and Care Wales (DHCW) Values-Based 360 Feedback.